COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Home > Living Well > Health Library > Bruxism and Temporomandibular Disorders

-Bruxism is the unconscious act of grinding the teeth.
+The unconscious act of grinding your teeth is called bruxism (say "BRUK-siz-um").
 This usually occurs at night during sleep.
 Bruxism has been observed in people of all ages, including young children.
 It is a contributing factor in temporomandibular disorders (TMDs).

 Like daytime teeth clenching, bruxism is often considered to be stress-related.
 Sleep disorders are also a cause of bruxism.
 The negative effects of bruxism include: